Author:: Lukasz Wrobel

 >> 1 8 5 +

-Error occured: Syntax error
+Error occurred: Syntax error

 >> 8.5 *

-Error occured: Syntax error
+Error occurred: Syntax error

 By writing 20 lines of code and clever use of some Ruby's abilities, we made a quite useful Reverse Polish notation parser.
 Feel free to further experiment with the RPNParser class.